 Infant constipation isn’t common.
-However, your baby might have infant constipation if he or she has: Hard or pellet-like bowel movements.
+However, your baby might have infant constipation if he or she has: hard or pellet-like bowel movements.
 Bowel movements that appears difficult to pass, causing your baby to arch his or her back or cry.
 Or infrequent or less frequent bowel movement.
-If your newborn seems constipated, contact your HV or G.P for advice.
+If your newborn seems constipated, contact your Health Visitor or GP for advice.
 Keep in mind that the normal amount of bowel movements an infant passes varies depending on his or her age and what he or she is eating.
 Infants also have weak abdominal muscles and often strain during bowel movements.
 Infant constipation is unlikely if your baby passes a soft bowel movement after a few minutes of straining.
 Infant constipation often begins when a baby starts eating solid foods.

 Faecal impaction may be possible if there is:

 - A history of severe symptoms of constipation.

 - A faecal mass palpable on abdominal examination.

 You can help relieve constipation in infants with:

 - A warm bath